-We present software that performs subdivision of surface and volumetric meshes.
+We make available a windows binary together with the Microsoft C++ source code that performs subdivision of surface and volumetric meshes.
 Key features of our program are

 The software handles vertices of arbitrary dimension.
 Next to (x,y,z)-coordinates, texture and color coordinates are subject to subdivision as well.